-Like last year, we’re spending three nights in cabins adjacent to the Pando grove — only this time, we’ve secured them all, including the lodge (built of heavy timber in 1930).
+We spent three nights in cabins adjacent to the Pando grove — only this time, we secured them all, including the lodge (built of heavy timber in 1930).

-During the days, Ed, angel, and Jihad lead us into a variety of contemplative and ritual experiences, in collaboration with leaders from other diverse traditions.
+During the days, Ed, angel, and Jihad led us into a variety of contemplative and ritual experiences, in collaboration with leaders from other diverse traditions.

-We spend time with the Pando grove and learn about its ways from chief scientist Paul Rogers and others focused on the ecology of the area.
-Legendary social impact designer John Bielenberg facilitates workshops focused on saving the Pando grove and extending the message of interconnectedness that it symbolizes.
-John B. Cobb, Jr., pioneer at the intersection of philosophy, religion, and the environment, helps us keep the whole in philosophical perspective.
+We spent time with the Pando grove and learned about its ways from chief scientist Paul Rogers and others focused on the ecology of the area.
+Legendary social impact designer John Bielenberg facilitated workshops focused on saving the Pando grove and extending the message of interconnectedness that it symbolizes.
+John B. Cobb, Jr., pioneer at the intersection of philosophy, religion, and the environment, helped us keep the whole in philosophical perspective.

 We conveniently leave from and return to Las Vegas, NV.
 On the way, we drive through the extraordinary Zion National Park, take short hikes in the area, and eat lunch at the Park lodge.

 Day 1, Thursday , Sept 6